pk98723/K8s/README.md

 - Any data needed to be retrieved from ETCD db will also be done by API server only.

 > Schedular
--It receives the request from API server and then lets say someone request to schedule a POD.
+- It receives the request from API server and then lets say someone request to schedule a POD.
 - Schedular will check the suitable node for the POD as per the ask.
 - It will check the many factors like CPU/MEM utilization of the current node, capacity of the current node etc and based on it a node will be allocated to the POD.